WLEEDCOED/WLEEDCOED/README.md

 # 👋 Hi, I'm Waleed!

-🎓 I'm a recent Computer Science graduate from Al Baha University.
 📊 I'm passionate about data analysis and love turning data into insights.

 ## 🛠️ Skills